elephantscale/Cybersecurity-for-AI-systems-book/Part1---/Section1-1---.md

 * In a class, I would follow a 50% lecture, 50% lab rule.
 In this book, I give enough exercises and challenges to convert theory into practice.
 * Any reader will appreciate the cops-and-robbers game that is implicit in hacking.
-In addition, I will try to make the reading pleasant.
+In addition, I will make the reading pleasant.
 In the words of the immortal author of "The Golden Ass", "Whereunto gentle Reader, if thou wilt give attendant eare, it will minister unto thee such delectable matter as thou shalt be contented withall."
 In short: reader, enjoy!

-### An important principle: do not say obvious things
+### a vital principle: do not say obvious things
 * As one university professor once taught me: if you can Google it, I do not have to teach you that.
-That is, if you can pretty much find the information yourself, it is worthless to put it in the book.
+That is, if you can find the information yourself, it is worthless to put it in the book.
 What makes this book really useful is that you CANNOT find these texts elsewhere.
 * Incidentally, that is also good advice if you are looking to detect pieces written by AI.